rafaelcmm/5am-dev/content/blog/hello-world-its-5-am/index.md

 ---

 This is my first post on my new blog.
-This has no money making intents, and it exists just to improve my productive time and share some of my knowledge with others.
+This has no money making intents, and it exists just to improve my productive time, share some of my knowledge with others and also practice my english skills.
+(Expect some (but not too many) typos).
 I will try to keep it updated every day (at least commercial days), and every day share a little of what I know.

-So, I haven't anything planned for this first post, so I will talk a little about how I decided to start this blog and what stack I'm using here.
+I haven't anything planned for this first post, so I will talk a little about how I decided to start this blog and what stack I'm using here.